MGK’s Big Gig returns in 2023…

 ZZ Top and Lynyrd Skynyrd join forces at Freedom Mortgage Pavilion on Sunday, September 17th!

 It’s part of the Sharp Dressed Simple Man Tour, with special guest: Uncle Kracker

-Tickets for this annual classic rock party are on sale now via Ticketmaster.
+Get your tickets for this annual classic rock partynow via Ticketmaster.
 Come hang with your favorite DJs and the whole MGK family to cap off the summer right.

 ZZ Top: Their 40 Best Songs, Ranked

 ‘Eliminator’ was one of the few albums where a band said to their audience “We hope you like our new direction,” and they actually *did* like their new direction.
 ZZ Top incorporated electronics into their sound and it actually worked.
 ‘Eliminator’ is no longer really thought of as a “comeback” album.
 It’s really just a classic.
 “Thug,” understandably, was buried under all of the album’s singles, but it’s one of the group’s funkist jams.

 A blues jam co-written by Billy F. Gibbons and Tom Hambridge, an unsung hero of modern blues, who has worked extensively with Buddy Guy, Susan Tedeschi and George Thorogood.
 If you think you’ve heard every blues song there is to hear, but you don’t know this one, check it out.